 \subsection{Annotation process}

 The systematic annotation of Czech Supreme Courts' decisions was conducted between July and September 2024, building on a pilot study from early 2024 that analyzed 160 decisions and helped refine the methodology.
-We employed four law students from the Faculty of Law, Charles University, as research assistants, that were lead by a PhD student in legal argumentation.
+We employed four law students from the Faculty of Law, Charles University, as research assistants, who were led by a PhD student in legal argumentation.
 All of them had a background in legal theory and argumentation.

 The process had four phases: Introduction (Week 1), Training (Weeks 2–6, 60+ decisions), Coding (Weeks 7–12, 272 decisions with regular reviews), and Finalization (Week 13).
-The team met on weekly bases to discuss the annotations in the Introduction and Training phase.
+The team met on a weekly basis to discuss the annotations in the Introduction and Training phase.
 We used the INCEpTION \citep{tubiblio106270} interface for accessible annotation.
-We followed methodological guidance for the legal domain and drawed mainly from content analysis literature \citep{hall2008, Ovádek_Schroeder_Zglinski_2024} and recommended practices by \citet{braun_i_2023-1} for annotating legal NLP datasets.
+We followed methodological guidance for the legal domain and drew mainly from content analysis literature \citep{hall2008, Ovádek_Schroeder_Zglinski_2024} and recommended practices by \citet{braun_i_2023-1} for annotating legal NLP datasets.
 This approach involved several hundred hours of training and guideline development, with at least two independent annotators coding each decision in the MADON dataset.
 We measured inter-annotator agreement and report on the annotation process.
 In total, the annotation took 1,000+ hours, covered more than 450 decisions including pilot studies (272 after pilot), and produced the MADON dataset with 272 decisions consisting of 9,183 annotated paragraphs, including 1,913 legal arguments in total and 1,237 paragraphs with at least one argument.